akashdeepsinghal/omdm/README.md

 Manager Role
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------After login, the manager chooses to 'Manage Movies' or 'Manage Theatres'.
 If 'Manage Movie' is chosen, a list of all the movies in the database is shown along with two button, "Edit" for editing the movie details and "Delete" for deleting the movie from the database.
 The files edit_movie.php and deletemovie.php are used for the purpose respectively.
 If 'Manage Theatres' is chosen, the user can edit the details of the Theatre, Add or delete movies to a theatre and change the prices of movie tickets.
+For inserting a new show for a movie, the insertshow.php file inserts the threatre id in the movies table and adds an entry in the shows table for the given show time.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Guest Role
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------After login, the list of all the movies in the Database will be shown.
 Along with two button, "Edit" for editing the movie details and "Delete" for deleting the movie from the database.
 The files edit_movie.php and deletemovie.php are used for the purpose respectively.
 The Guest can book a ticket of a movie by selecting a suitable theatre.
+When the guest books the ticket, the number is seats available is reduced by the number of tickets booked and the amount corresponding to these tickets is added to the net profit of the Movie.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 File Description